picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.64 =

+* Fixes get_current_tags
+* Some updates on the documentation
+* Introduces a conditional title, only displayed when posts are found, thanks [bibz](https://github.com/bibz) for this Pull Request!

 = 0.63.1 =
 * Remove renamed file (Damn using subversion), should fix issues updating.